maciejsw/Algorithms-Implementations/README.md

 Additional remarks:
 - Operation 'r' is not the same as a sequence of '+' operations.
 - If both children are equal the child of the lesser index is swapped.
+### Quick-sort for big integers
+Sort a given set of large integers (with arbitrarily large number of digits).

+Input:

+- In the first line: the number of elements of the input set (N).
+- In the next N lines: the numbers to sort.